tomas-ravalli/automated-crypto-brief/README.md

 2.  **Go to your repository's settings** > **Secrets and variables** > **Actions**.

-3.  **Create the following secrets** with your credentials:
+3.  **Create the following secrets** with your credentials/data:
     * `COINBASE_API_KEY`
     * `COINBASE_API_SECRET`
     * `GMAIL_ADDRESS`
     * `GMAIL_APP_PASSWORD`
     * `RECIPIENT_EMAIL`
+    * `PURCHASE_PRICE`

-The workflow is configured to run at 06:00 UTC daily.
+The workflow is configured to run at 08:00AM CET daily.
 You can also trigger it manually from the Actions tab in your repository.

----

 ## Customization

-You can customize the script to track a different cryptocurrency or a different purchase price.
+You can customize the script to track a different or multiple cryptocurrencies.

 1.  **Open the `report.py` file.**
 2.  **Change the `CURRENCY_PAIR`** to the desired currency pair (e.g., 'BTC-USD').
     ```python
     CURRENCY_PAIR = 'YOUR-CRYPTO-PAIR'
-    ```

-3.  **Update the `PURCHASE_PRICE`** to your purchase price.
-    ```python
-    PURCHASE_PRICE = YOUR_PURCHASE_PRICE
-    ```

----

-## License

-This project is licensed under the MIT License.